Blanche Parry: At the Royal Court

 Blanche Parry's position at the centre of the Court and conduit to royal power, with the ability to make pleas on behalf of those suffering under royal displeasure was fully recognized at the time.
 She was friends with her cousin Sir William Cecil, Lord Burghley, the Queen's chief adviser, and worked closely with him.
 Amongst the material rewards she received from Elizabeth were two wardships and she acquired lands in Herefordshire, Yorkshire and Wales.
 Records show frequent gifts of clothing previously worn by the queen.

 She gave Elizabeth presents of silver, including a double porringer and four silver boxes with silver gilt covers.
 For New Year's day 1572 she gave the queen a flower of gold enamelled with rubies and diamonds, which the queen later gave to Elizabeth Howard, in 1573 Parry gave the queen a jewel of mother-of-pearl set with gold hanging from three gold chains with an agate pendant, and in 1575 a gold flower enamelled green with three white roses with sparks of ruby, and in the midst, a fly.

+In August 1582, Blanche Parry wrote a letter on behalf of Miles Pendred of Northbourne who was in need of legal help.
+His wife Anne or Elizabeth Lewin had been one of the queen's nurses, and her brother Thomas Lewin had also been a servant in Elizabeth's household.

 Parry commissioned the first known map of Llangorse Lake in 1584 to aid the deliberations in a court case in which she became involved.
 After 1587, responsibility for the queen's personal jewellery passed to Mary Radcliffe.
 Parry made an inventory of the jewels, now held by the British Library, listing 628 pieces delivered into the custody of Mary Radcliffe.
 William Cecil supervised both her wills; his handwritten notes survive for her first will dated 1578 and he was supervisor for her final will dated 1589.

 Death and burial

 Blanche Parry died on 12 February 1590, aged 82.
 She was buried in St. Margaret's Church, Westminster, with the rank of baroness, the queen having paid all her funeral expenses.
+She was buried near her nephew John Vaughan.
+The chief mourner was Frances, Lady Burgh.
 Two monuments to her memory survive, the unused monument in St. Faith's Church, Bacton, Herefordshire, and her tomb monument in St Margaret's, Westminster.

 Thomas Markham of Ollerton sent news of her death to the Earl of Shrewsbury; "On Thursday last Mrs Blanshe a Parrye departed; blind she was here on earth, but I hope the joys in heaven she shall see."